Sebasm3690/Sebasm3690/README.md

 ### 🚀 Featured Projects

-#### 🌐 SimpleCMS
-A content management system (CMS) designed for small businesses.
-🔹 **Technologies used:** PHP, Bootstrap, MySQL
-🔹 **Key features:** User management, post creation, and permissions handling.

-#### 🌱 EcoRuta Registry
+### 🌿 Files Management System
-Vehicle management software developed for the Ministry of Environment, Water, and Ecological Transition.
+Internal file management software developed for the Ministry of Environment, Water and Ecological Transition to optimize report handling and document control.
-🔹 **Technologies used:** Django, PostgreSQL
+🔹 **Technologies used:** Django, PostgreSQL.
-🔹 **Key features:** Vehicle registry, report generation, and document tracking.
+🔹 **Key features:** Automated data organization, optimized document retrieval, and a robust relational database improving efficiency by 30%.

+### 🏋️ Exercise Routine App & Calorie Tracker API (Thesis Project)

+A full-stack web application for trainers and clients to manage exercise routines and track calorie intake efficiently.
+🔹 **Technologies used:** React, Django REST Framework, PostgreSQL 🔹 **Key features:** Role-based access for admins, trainers, and clients, real-time calorie tracking, and dynamic routine management.

 #### 🎉 Party Connect
 An event ticketing platform for parties and entertainment shows.